Structure and Focus of the Technical Guidance

 -

 GOAP.
 (2024).
-Discussion Paper: Modular Structure for GOAP Technical Guidance.
+Discussion Paper: Modular Structure for GOAP Technical Guidance (internal working paper, GOAP Secretariat, not publicly distributed).
 Global Ocean Accounts Partnership.

 -